Deso-PK/make-trust-irrelevant/README.md

 Its role is to protect the person's authority over that computer from software operating without explicitly governed permission.

+That distinction is fundamental to OathRune's security model:

+> **The person is protected.
+Userland is governed.**

+KERNHELM is intended to preserve ownership of the machine rather than transfer that ownership to whichever software currently possesses the broadest privilege.

 ---

 ## RuneWisp